Tour boat capsizes inside New York cave

 LOCKPORT, N.Y.
 (WIVB) — A tour boat capsized Monday while inside Lockport Cave with passengers onboard, according to local police.

+There were about 30 adults and no children on the boat when it capsized, sheriff’s deputies said.
 It was not immediately clear if anyone was injured or how the boat capsized.
+A photojournalist on scene reported seeing several adults draped in towels being loaded onto stretchers.

 The Lockport Cave is located east of Niagara Falls and northeast of Buffalo, New York.